NCLT approves Rs 1,814 cr resolution plan for Lavasa; Darwin Platform winning bidder | Science-Environment

 A monitoring committee comprising the insolvency professional (earlier resolution professional), one representative each from financial creditors and Darwin Platform will supervise the implementation of the resolution plan.

-''The resolution plan meets the necessary statutory requirements under the Code as well as the regulations, we hereby approve the same,'' the NCLT said.
+''These amounts shall be utilised for (i) mandatory payments under the Code, (ii) payments proposed to be made to certain creditors (including operational creditors) and the secured financial creditors of the Corporate Debtors, and (iii) meeting the working capital and/or expenditure requirements, etc,'' the NCLT said in the order. ''The resolution plan meets the necessary statutory requirements under the Code as well as the regulations, we hereby approve the same,'' it added.

-The petition for the insolvency resolution process under the Insolvency and Bankruptcy Code (IBC) was initiated in August 2018.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)